A family classic, these oven baked BBQ Meatballs are a tried and true favorite that your family will love.

 - Once frozen transfer to a ziplock freezer bag or airtight container and label with the date and recipe name.

-- You can freeze them in a glass 9×13 baking dish and then remove from freezer when you are ready to eat.
+- You can freeze them in a glass 9×13 baking dish and then remove them from the freezer when you are ready to eat.

 - Be sure to allow your glass to thaw as well, don’t take the glass directly from the freezer to the oven or it could break!